rossanx/akfs/docs/journal.md

 copies this sector to memory position 0x7C00 and checks if the values 0xAA and 0x55 are present at positions 0x7DFF and 0x7E00.
 If true, the firmware instructs the CPU to jump to 0x7C00.
 Now we are in control of the system, yey!!!
 We intend to put our kernel in an area that starts at 0x10000 (64k).
-In short, the boot sequence is:
+In short, the boot sequence is (This only renders on GITLAB because it uses mermaid MD.
+So, if you are reading this from GITHUB and want to see this graph, check this same project at GITLAB):

 ```mermaid
 graph LR;